duckduckgo/duckduckhack-docs/walkthroughs/calculation.md

 }
 ```

 Finally let's display the result as a [structured answer](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses).
-We'll format the numbers nicely, and specify what we got (`input`), what we did (`operation`), and what we got (`result`):
+We'll format the numbers nicely, and specify what we received (`input`), what we did (`operation`), and what we got (`result`):

 ```perl
 handle remainder => sub {